What Early Retirement Means to Me and What Will Define Our Retirement Readiness

 Debt is simply not a part of our lives.

-Then, we take a look at our asset allocation and send those dollars off to work!
+We send those dollars off to work according to our asset allocation.
 Some will work forever, others will retire in time.
 Even your dollars get to retire at some point.
 Who knew?

 Our employer is so fond of our actions that they even add a little incentive to our savings as a match, making it a sweeter deal.